 The Cultural Competency Workshop Series is a collection of trainings, workshops, conversations, and performances throughout the academic year that provide opportunities for reflection and interaction.
 All workshops are open to students, staff and faculty.
 You are welcome to attend any or all of them, and no prior experience or knowledge is needed.
 Food and refreshments will be provided.

-The annual Retreat for Social Justice in November gives students an opportunity to explore their cultural identities and interact with people from diverse backgrounds while developing skills for interrupting prejudice, advocating for social justice, inclusion and helping to build the cultural capacity on campus.
+The Retreat for Social Justice gives students an opportunity to explore their cultural identities and interact with people from diverse backgrounds while developing skills for interrupting prejudice, advocating for social justice and inclusion, and helping to build the cultural capacity on campus.
+Retreat participants will have an active role in the spring semester Social Justice Days of Action program.